LiskArchive/lisk-core/docs/commands/genesis-block.md

   -d, --data-path=data-path  Directory path to specify where node data is stored.
 Environment variable "LISK_DATA_PATH"
                              can also be used.

-  -f, --force                Delete and overwrite existing blockchain data
+  -f, --force                Delete and overwrite existing genesis block

   -n, --network=network      Default network config to use.
 Environment variable "LISK_NETWORK" can also be used.